00imvj00/00imvj00/why_do_i_learn.md

 By putting these disciplines together in our head, we can walk around a problem in a three dimensional way.
 If we’re only looking at the problem one way, we’ve got a blind spot.
 And blind spots can kill you.

+Here’s another way to think about it.
+When a botanist looks at a forest they may focus on the ecosystem, an environmentalist sees the impact of climate change, a forestry engineer the state of the tree growth, a business person the value of the land.
+None are wrong, but neither are any of them able to describe the full scope of the forest.
+Sharing knowledge, or learning the basics of the other disciplines, would lead to a more well-rounded understanding that would allow for better initial decisions about managing the forest.